MicrosoftDocs/quantum-docs/articles/further-reading-qdk.md

 This article compiles some of the most popular resources that you may find useful when learning quantum computing.

 ## Microsoft quantum computing resources

 Learn how to develop and apply quantum computing solutions with the Quantum Development Kit and Azure Quantum services.

 * [Azure Quantum training path](/training/paths/quantum-computing-fundamentals/): an interactive, free, hands-on learning path.
-In these modules you will learn how to use the power of quantum computing and the Azure Quantum service to complete different tasks that are crucial for the space mission.
+In these modules, you learn about quantum computing and how to develop quantum solutions using Q# and the Azure Quantum Development Kit.
 * [Quantum Katas](xref:microsoft.quantum.tutorial-qdk.katas): a collection of self-paced Q# quantum programming tutorials.
-* [Azure Quantum videos](https://quantum.microsoft.com/explore/playlist): a playlist of videos
+* [Azure Quantum videos](https://quantum.microsoft.com/explore/playlist): a playlist with videos of Azure Quantum announcements, demos, and discussions from *Quantum Innovator Series*.
 * [Q# code samples](https://github.com/microsoft/qsharp/tree/main/samples): start building your first quantum solution with this collection of ready-to-use code samples.
 * [Q# blog](https://devblogs.microsoft.com/qsharp/): a blog written by developers for developers.
 You can read about the latest QDK and Q# insights, and find out about quantum challenges and hackathons announcements.
 * [Research publications](https://www.microsoft.com/research/research-area/quantum-computing/?facet%5Btax%5D%5Bmsr-content-type%5D[]=3&facet%5Btax%5D%5Bmsr-research-area%5D[]=243138&sort_by=most-recent): read about the latest advancement in quantum hardware and algorithms developed by Microsoft researchers.